Wedding Guys’ Wednesday: 3 New Chic, Modern Floral Trends You’ll Love

 They will take you from “to-do” to “I do!” in a new eight-part series, “Wedding Guys Wednesdays.”
 They’ll share fashion advice, answer common questions about ceremony and reception etiquette, and provide the ‘inside track’ to planning your own signature wedding.
 Along the way, there will be contests and ticket giveaways to the Twin Cities Bridal Show Sept.
 21 at the St. Paul RiverCentre.

-Styled Floral Adds Personality, Beauty, Unique Element to Your Wedding
+Styled Floral Adds Personality, Beauty, Unique Elements to Your Wedding

 In 2015, the way to go is styled floral.
 Like the design of a lace pattern in fabrics, styled floral assists in enhancing the details of the wedding—intricately weaving everything together.
 It’s a term that basically means using flowers in non-traditional or innovative ways.